britecharts/britecharts/README.md

 In order to generate and see the documentation for this charts and the project in general you would need to:

- + Download and install [node](https://nodejs.org/en/download/) if you don't have it yet
+ + Download and install [node](https://nodejs.org/en/download/) (note we need npm version 2.X)
+ + Install the grunt task runner (if you don't have it yet) with:

+        npm install -g grunt-cli

  + Clone the repository with:

         git clone git@github.com:eventbrite/britecharts.git